Back to Alabama

 What This Bill Does

-• Requires the State Department of Human Resources to develop a policy by August 1, 2027, on how to respond to severe allergic reactions (anaphylaxis) in children at day care centers.
+• Requires the Department of Human Resources to write an emergency response policy by August 1, 2027, in consultation with health officials.

 Who It Names or Affects